 Children in Years 2 and 3 also have the opportunity to be part of our String Programme run through the school.
 8 children are chosen for violin in Year 2 and 8 for cello in Year 3.
 Last year out of 16 children learning violin or cello 7 are continuing this year and a further number of other children have been encouraged to take up a stringed instrument.
 We are very thankful for the funding that we have received to enable this to run free of charge to families and we are delighted to be in our second year of the programme.

 As well as children who have guitar and brass lessons in school with visiting teachers there are a good number who learn an instrument out of school and these pupils are encouraged as much as any other pupil to use their instrument in class music lessons where appropriate.

-Children at Rougham enjoy music and we were very proud to have our own ‘live’ orchestra for our Summer production of the musical ‘Shakespeare Rocks’.
+Children at Rougham enjoy music and we were very proud to have our own ‘live’ orchestra for our production of the musical ‘Shakespeare Rocks’.
 Even the more reluctant singers were seen and heard to be singing with great enthusiasm!
 We hope to encourage and nurture this love as they move through the school.